webrecorder/warcio/README.rst

 Writing WARC Records
 --------------------

-Starting with 1.6, warcio introduces a way to 'record' HTTP/S traffic directly to a WARC file, by monkey-patching Python's ``http.client`` library.
+Starting with 1.6, warcio introduces a way to capture HTTP/S traffic directly to a WARC file, by monkey-patching Python's ``http.client`` library.

 This approach works well with the popular ``requests`` library often used to fetch